nuthanc/faang/BackTracking/28/README.md

 ### Step 3: Solution without Code

 * Value being added is valid is the main logic
-* Core of the problem in BT is Decision and little nuances like the Constrainsts for the question
+* Core of the problem in BT is Decision and little nuances like the Constraints for the question

 ### Step 7: Time and Space Complexity